-A logical corollary of the famous quote ‘language is the dress of thought’ (Samual Johnson, 1709 – 1784) is that names and labels are important.
-Of course, it turns out that dictating a name change does not change how we think about past events.
-Clearly, history remains what it is, and directly affects the here and now.
+A famous quote from Samual Johnson (1709 – 1784) lodged in my mind is ‘language is the dress of thought’.
+However, Myanmar has shot holes in the corollary that names and labels are important.
+Since 1989, events in Myanmar have proved to the world that dictating a name change does not change how people think about past events.
+History remains what it is and directly affects the here and now.

 Myanmar shares borders with India and China, with Nepal is to the North and Thailand to the south.
 The country is well placed to command trade routes through-out the region, in particular as it is flanked by the Bay Bengal along in the South West.
 Perhaps, in the past, this has made the country a strategically appealing catch to foreign powers with military and/or economic intentions.
 This may go some way to explaining why, for centuries, the country has been subject to so many invasions and take-overs, from outside and from within.

 Over the past thousand years Myanmar has been attacked and occupied by various armies, including the Mongols, the Chinese, the Portuguese (in theory a ‘liberating’ army of mercenaries) and of course, the British who ultimately ‘colonised’ the country in the 1800s.
 Most recent to invade was Japan, during the second World War.

 During World War 2 the ethnic and religious divisions a became more polarised across Burma as its citizens were caught up in the armed conflict between Japan and the Allies.
 Burmese forces were subsumed by opposing armies into vicious fighting for opposing sides, with Burmese Nationalists fighting for Japan, facing off to Burmese Muslims fighting for the Allies.
 This can only have deepened ethnic divisions.